timluh98/FS-Webapp/docs/index.md

 ### Johann Estrada Pox

 About
 : Johann likes AI, so he is used to working with Python.
-I have worked on web-based Python projects before and am excited about this new project.
+He has worked on web-based Python projects before and is excited about this new project.

 Matr.-Nr.
 : 77211985331